 Partnerships are a must

-It is also often men who control access to reproductive health information and services, finances, transportation and other resources.
+It is also often men who control access to sexual and reproductive health information and services, finances, transportation and other resources.
 And too often, it is men alone who make decisions about sexual relationships, the timing and frequency of sexual activity, and the use of contraceptives.
 Some men even impose these choices through coercion or violence.

-At the same time, young men and boys are future partners, community members and leaders – reaching them with programmes that promote gender-equitable attitudes and behaviours is key to ensuring the future is free of gender-based discrimination.
+At the same time, young men and boys are future partners, community members and leaders.
+Reaching them with programmes that promote gender-equitable attitudes and behaviours is key to ensuring the future is free of gender-based discrimination.

 Growing interest in gender equality